 How does the MWRD manage water levels in anticipation of storms?

 MWRD waterway control operators work around the clock to monitor severity and duration of storms to draw down the elevation of the waterways.
-The MWRD continuously monitors the weather with real-time radar and rain guages.
+The MWRD continuously monitors the weather with real-time radar and rain gauges.
 When a storm is predicted, the water level in the CAWS is lowered by closing the gates at the three lakefront intakes and increasing flow through the hydroelectric generators and sluice gates at Lockport.
-To determine the amount of draw down, the MWRD analyzes forecasts, the geographical area of the approaching storm, soil moisture conditions and availability of storage in the MWRD’s Tunnel and Reservoir Plan (TARP) facilities.
+To determine the amount of draw down, the MWRD analyzes forecasts, the geographical area of the approaching storm and the availability of storage in the MWRD’s Tunnel and Reservoir Plan (TARP) facilities.
 It can take several hours to lower the CAWS water levels and the process starts well in advance of a storm.

 Chicago Area Waterway System—Moderate Storm Condition

 During a storm, approximately half a billion gallons of water can be released from the CAWS at Lockport every hour.
 The water levels at the three intake control locations and throughout the CAWS are monitored along with the rainfall intensity and amounts at various locations in the metropolitan area.
 Monitoring these dynamic conditions allows the waterways control center operators to adjust the discharge at Lockport.
 When the discharge is maximized at Lockport, rainfall is continuing, and water levels continue to rise, the MWRD would have the discretion to discharge excess floodwater to the lake.
 In many cases, the water level in the CAWS will rise higher than the lake level at one or all of the three lakefront control locations, but threatening flood levels are not attained.
 Therefore, the floodwaters can be contained within the CAWS without having to discharge polluted overflows to the lake.